Back to Blog

 Check out our website where you can find more information about our courses, strategic guidance and coaching offerings.

 We also want your problems!
 As part of our courses, our learners hone their social impact design skills by working on real-life case studies.
-If you are grappling with an social impact challenge, it will take you about five minutes to submit a brief and you will have some brilliant minds working on a solution- for free!
+If you are grappling with a social impact challenge, it will take you about five minutes to submit a brief, and you will have some brilliant minds working on a solution- for free!

 DESIGN FOR SOCIAL IMPACT LABĀ NEWSLETTER